 The first additional rig was mobilized to Block 10A (Kenya) to drill Paipai-1 which spud in the fourth quarter of 2012 and was completed in the first quarter of 2013.
 Light hydrocarbons were encountered while drilling a 55 meter thick gross sandstone interval; however attempts to recover samples were unsuccessful.
 The Company and its partners were not able to test the well due to the unavailability, in country, of testing equipment capable of handling the higher reservoir pressures encountered.
 As a result, the well was temporarily suspended pending further data evaluation.
-The rig is currently mobilizing to the South Lokichar Basin in Block 10BB to drill the Etuko prospect in the undrilled flank play which is expected to spud in the second quarter of 2013.
+The rig was then mobilized to the South Lokichar Basin in Block 10BB to drill the Etuko prospect in the undrilled flank play.